phylum-dev/cli/docs/extensions/extension_sandboxing.md

 `write`, and `run` accept either a path to be allowed or a boolean, `net` only allows for a boolean value.

+## Limitations

+The `PhylumApi.runSandboxed` method is the only recommended means of spawning child processes from an extension.
+The `Deno.run` method should be avoided in order to prevent extensions from escaping the sandbox, and will be disabled in a future version.

+The `PhylumApi.runSandboxed` method is only allowed to request permissions that are at least as restrictive as the ones specified in the manifest.

 ## Advanced Usage

 By default, access to some paths is granted automatically to make extension